mcollier/logic-app-tf-sample/README.md

 ## Deploy Logic App to Azure

+### Option - Deployment script

+Use the included `deploy-logic-app.sh` to create a zip file and deploy the Logic App.

+1. Create a `.env` file containing the following environment variables, substituting your Azure resource values as appropriate:

+    ```bash
+    LOGIC_APP_NAME="YOUR-LOGIC-APP-NAME"
+    RESOURCE_GROUP="YOUR-RESOURCE-GROUP"
+    SUBSCRIPTION_ID="YOUR-AZURE-SUBSCRIPTION-ID"
+    PROJECT_DIR="./source"
+    ARCHIVE_DIR="project_output"
+    ZIP_FILE_PATH="workflow.zip"
+    ```

+1. Run the script.
+The script should create a zip file and deploy the zip using the Azure CLI.

+### Option - Visual Studio Code

 Use the VS Code extension for Logic App Standard to deploy the Logic App to the recently provisioned Logic App resource.

 1. Right-click on the `/source` directory and select the "Deploy to Logic App..." context menu option.
 1. Select the desired Azure subscription.
 1. Select the recently created Logic App resource.
 1. Agree to the warning prompt about overwriting previous deployments by clicking the Deploy button.

+### Authorize the Office 365 connection

 After deploying the workflow to Azure, the Office 365 connection will need authenticated using your Office 365 account.